Guidelines for Presentations at

 - Images that make maximum use of the space on the slide rather than having a slide that has a small image surrounded by very large background.

 - Have high contrast between the font and the background.
 We suggest a dark font on a lighter background

 - If you are not sure how to do the best PPT presentation, do a search on Google for “PowerPoint Presentations” and you will find numerous links that give excellent advice.

-Considerations for Mac Users [From Acoustical Society of America instructions for authors]
+Considerations for Mac Users [from Acoustical Society of America instructions for authors]

 - Pictures: If you use a version of PowerPoint prior to 2008, please be sure any embedded pictures are not TIFF format.
 These images will not show up in Windows PowerPoint.
-With PowerPoint 2008 for the Mac, this is no longer an issue, and any inserted image will be compatible.
+With PowerPoint 2008 for Mac, this is no longer an issue, and any inserted image will be compatible.

 - Movies: Note instructions elsewhere for videos – they must NOT be embedded in your presentation.

 - Keynote Users: Keynote will not be accepted since it cannot be played back on PC.
 Please export your presentation as a PowerPoint.